Chelis brucei (Hy. Edwards, 1888)

-Neoarctia brucei is a spectacular medium size (FW length 16–17 mm) tiger moth from alpine habitats.
+Chelis brucei is a spectacular, medium-sized (FW length 16–17 mm) tiger moth from alpine habitats.
 The forewing ground color is cream to light pink, although the pattern is dominated by broad dark gray, nearly black, transverse lines.
-These form two patches in the basal area, an irregular V in the central wing, and two irregular patches near the outer margin.
+These form two patches in the basal area, an irregular "V" in the central forewing, and two irregular patches near the outer margin.
 The hindwing is medium pinkish red, with a dark gray discal spot and irregular interrupted marginal band.
 The head and thorax are nearly black with a contrasting cream to pink collar.
 The abdomen is similar in color to the hindwings with a black dorsal stripe.
 The bipectinate antennae are cream to pink dorsally with darker gray pectinations.

 No other species are likely to be confused with this moth in its alpine habitat.